How to Improve Sales Forecasting Accuracy and Reliability

 Results

-accuracy: 40% improvement in forecast accuracy, confidence: Higher leadership confidence in projections, planning: Better resource and inventory planning, timeframe: 3-4 quarters to optimize accuracy
+More accurate forecasts based on real pipeline data, higher leadership confidence in projections, better resource and inventory planning, 3-4 quarters to optimise accuracy

 Timeframe